CloudSecurityAlliance/CSA-Guidance/Domain 13- Security as a Service.md

 #### Potential benefits

-* *Cloud-computing benefits.* The normal potential benefits benefits of cloud computing—such as reduced capital expenses, agility, redundancy, high-availability, and resiliency—all apply to SecaaS.
+* *Cloud-computing benefits.* The normal potential benefits benefits of cloud computing—such as reduced capital expenses, agility, redundancy, high availability, and resiliency—all apply to SecaaS.
 As with any other cloud provider the magnitude of these benefits depend on the pricing, execution, and capabilities of the security provider.

 * *Staffing and expertise.* Many organizations struggle to employ, train, and retain security professionals across relevant domains of expertise.
 This can be exacerbated due to limitations of local markets, high costs for specialists, and balancing day-to-day needs with the high rate of attacker innovation.
 As such, SecaaS providers bring the benefit of extensive domain knowledge and research that may be unattainable for many organizations who are not solely focused on security or the specific security domain.

-* *Intelligence sharing.* SecaaS providers protect multiple clients simultaneously and have the opportunity to share data intelligence and data across them.
+* *Intelligence-sharing.* SecaaS providers protect multiple clients simultaneously and have the opportunity to share data intelligence and data across them.
 For example, finding a malware sample in one client allows the provider to immediately add it to their defensive platform, thus protecting all other customers.
-Practically speaking this isn't a magic wand, as the effectiveness will vary across categories, but since intelligence sharing is built into the service, the potential upside is there.
+Practically speaking this isn't a magic wand, as the effectiveness will vary across categories, but since intelligence-sharing is built into the service, the potential upside is there.

 * *Deployment flexibility.* SecaaS may be better positioned to support evolving workplaces and cloud migrations, since it is itself a cloud-native model delivered using broad network access and elasticity.
-Services can typically handle more-flexible deployment models, such as supporting distributed locations without the complexity of multi-site hardware installations.
+Services can typically handle more flexible deployment models, such as supporting distributed locations without the complexity of multi-site hardware installations.

 * *Insulation of clients.* In some cases, SecaaS can intercept attacks before they hit the organization directly.
 For example, spam filtering and cloud-based Web Application Firewalls are positioned *between* the attackers and the organization.
 They can absorb certain attacks before they ever reach the customer's assets.